COVID-19 and Camp - FAQ's

 What might be different during my time at camp this summer because of COVID-19, and how should I prepare?
 Most of what our campers love about camp will still be part of this summer’s experiences.
 Most activities will take place with smaller groups (pods) with increased sanitation measures.
 Campers will be doing more things outside, including worship and meals!
 We are working hard to do our part to control the risk of spreading COVID-19.
 We've recently updated our Summer 2021 COVID-19 Safety Protocols and Procedures.
 These include things you should do before and during camp to help keep yourself and everyone at camp safe.

 Will my camper have to wear a mask while attending camp?
 CDC and state guidance is changing rapidly on the topic of masking.
-At this point, campers (vaccinated or unvaccinated) will not need to wear masks within their assigned pod/cohort group including time in the cabins and outdoors for all activities.
+Campers (vaccinated or unvaccinated) will not need to wear masks within their assigned pod/cohort group.
 Campers will be asked to wear masks only in high density/mixing settings including indoor mealtimes and when gathering with other pods.
-Events with larger attendance may require facemasks during camper check-in/check-out.
-While camp is in session, other situations may occur when facemasks are requested to be worn.
+Vaccinated staff and volunteers will be asked to wear masks only in high density/mixing settings including indoor mealtimes.
+Unvaccinated staff and volunteers will be asked to wear masks when meeting indoors with all camper groups, especially in common high density/mixing spaces including indoor mealtimes and worship spaces, and outdoors when 6’ of physical distance is not possible.
 We require consistent and correct use of well-fitted masks that cover the nose and mouth and we ask that campers, staff, and volunteers bring least one new mask for each day of camp.

 I am planning to work/volunteer at camp this summer and I am fully vaccinated, will I have to wear a mask at camp?
 Vaccinated staff and volunteers will be asked to wear masks only in high density/mixing settings including indoor mealtimes.
 Fully vaccinated means that you have received your second/final shot no less than 2 weeks prior to your arrival at camp.